MaximilianHanussek/BOOTABLE/README.md

 - r: Number of replicates you want to use.
 The more replicates the better is the chance to get a trustworthy result and regulate outliers.
 You can choose any integer value you want.
 The default value is 3.

+- s: The scaling mode automatically performs a benchmark of the specified tool(s) with all available cores, half of the available cores, quarter of the available cores and a single core.
+If you choose the scaling mode you do not have top specify the -p flag.
+Further choose on of the following keywords for the `-s` flag (default is medium)
+   - large: Refers to to the large dataset option
+   - medium: Refers to the medium dataset option
+   - small: Refers to the small dataset option

 - t: Toolgroup you want to use.
 You can choose between `all` which will use all tools, `genomics` which will use only genomic tools (Bowtie2, Velvet, IDBA, SPAdes), `ml` which will only use Tensorflow and `quant` which will only use GROMACS.
 The default option is `all`.
 You can also choose just single tools.
 Currently these are `bowtie2-build`, `velvet`, `idba`, `tensorflow`, `gromacs`, `SPAdes`, `clustalomega`, which are also the keywords that this flag exceppts.

 Some execution examples: